 July 6th, 2021 · 28 minutes

-Tech-assisted navigation means more than using your phone or other GPS-equipped device to find your way outside.
+Tech-assisted navigation means more than using your phone or to find your way outside.
 Improving indoor navigation has long been a project for people with blindness and low vision, but its importance is growing for venues and tech companies, too.

 #53: Nothing is Ruined in Android 12